fcurella/django-recommends/docs/settings.rst

 ``RECOMMENDS_STORAGE_DATABASE_NAME`` is used by ``DjangoOrmStorage`` as the database where similarities and suggestions will be stored.
 Note that you will have to add ``recommends.storage.djangoorm.routers.RecommendsRouter`` to your settings' ``DATABASE_ROUTERS`` if you want to use something else than the default database.
 Default value is set to ``'recommends'``.

 To minimize disk I/O from the database, Similiarities and Suggestions will be committed in batches.
-The ``RECOMMENDS_STORAGE_COMMIT_THRESHOLD`` setting set how many record should be committed in each batch.
+The ``RECOMMENDS_STORAGE_COMMIT_THRESHOLD`` setting sets how many record should be committed in each batch.
 Defaults to ``1000``.

 Using the router requires at least Django 1.3 rev16869 (which includes fixes not present in Django 1.3.1).
-You can install Django 1.3-svn with ``pip install svn+http://code.djangoproject.com/svn/django/branches/releases/1.3.X#egg=Django``.
+You can install Django 1.3 with ``pip install svn+http://code.djangoproject.com/svn/django/branches/releases/1.3.X#egg=Django``.